zitadel/zitadel/docs/docs/guides/integrations/authenticated-mongodb-charts.md

 ## Embedding your Chart

 Now, embed a chart into your application.
 To do so, follow the corresponding [MongoDB docs](https://docs.mongodb.com/charts/saas/embed-chart-jwt-auth/).

-If you've done the [Angular Quickstart](../../quickstarts/login/angular.md), your code could look something like this:
+If you've done the [Angular Quickstart](../../quickstarts/login/angular.md), your code might look something like this:

 ```html
 <!-- chart.component.html -->